MS-CSE-GCR/ethereumsupplychain/readme.md

 In this section, we will be writing a Node.JS WebJob to listen to QueryEvent notification coming from Ethereum blockchain.

 1. Switch to WebJob source code folder of your choice.
-2. Create a subfolder called ¡§contracts¡¨, and copy JSON files we copied from truffle machine to this folder.
+2. Create a subfolder called **contracts**, and copy JSON files we copied from truffle machine to this folder.

 ![](media/250fc63b5b68ff2b1e3ebdc0af9e780e.png)